Section 4 - Fees & Payments for dance artists

 2. A flat fee Agreement covers any single work period that may include one or more of the following: choreographic development, rehearsal, performance, workshops remounting existing work, technical and dress rehearsals.

-2. Where an Engager requires the exclusive right to an Engagee, the Engagee cannot expect his/her requests to adjust the rehearsal, technical or performance schedule to be honoured.
+2. Where an Engager requires the exclusive right to an Engagee, the Engagee cannot expect their requests to adjust the rehearsal, technical or performance schedule to be honoured.

 4.6 Rates for Compensation for Other Activities